cypress-io/cypress-documentation/source/api/commands/type.md

 ## Key Combinations

 When using special character sequences, it's possible to activate modifier keys and type key combinations, such as `CTRL + R` or `SHIFT + ALT + Q`.
-The modifier(s) remain activated for the duration of the `.type()` command, and are released when all subsequent characters are typed, unless {% url '`{release: false}`' type#Options %} is passed as an {% url 'option' type#Key-Combinations %}.
+The modifier(s) remain activated for the duration of the `.type()` command, and are released when all subsequent characters are typed, unless {% urlHash '{release: false}' Options %} is passed as an {% urlHash 'option' Key-Combinations %}.
 A `keydown` event is fired when a modifier is activated and a `keyup` event is fired when it is released.

 {% note info %}
 You can also use key combinations during {% url "`.click()`" click#Click-with-key-combinations %}, {% url "`.rightclick()`" rightclick#Right-click-with-key-combinations %} and {% url "`.dblclick()`" dblclick#Double-click-with-key-combinations %} through their options.
 See each doc for more information.